It's Here: Workbench for Drupal 8

 We receive emails and calls often inquiring about the state of Workbench in Drupal 8; folks in government, higher education, nonprofits, and media all use Workbench.
 It's a testament to the module suite, and how vital it has been to countless organizations over the years, regardless of industry.
-In fact, our own Director of Production Scott DiPerna used to run digital at our client Barnard College, and used Workbench extensively:
+As the former head of digital at Barnard College, which used Workbench extensively, explains:

 Another difficult, though probably common, requirement dealt with access and permissions.
 With 40-plus academic departments and roughly 200 regular editors of the overall website, Barnard's permissions needs don't fall neatly along the lines of traditional Drupal publishing rights.

 For this reason, we needed a system that could handle granular levels of access to particular pieces of content, such that an editor could have access to edit one sibling and its children, but not all siblings of the first.

 The Workbench module developed by Palantir handles these needs well by using a hierarchical vocabulary to set levels of access for each piece of content.

 The module addresses a common need.
 So common, in fact, that our partner Acquia has included Workbench as part of its new author-focused Lightning distribution for Drupal 8.